Mortgage Origination Fee: The Inside Scoop

 What Is A Mortgage Origination Fee?

 A mortgage origination fee is a fee charged by the lender in exchange for processing a loan.
 It is typically between 0.5% and 1% of the total loan amount.
+You'll also see other origination charges on your Loan Estimate and Closing Disclosure in the event that there are prepaid interest points associated with getting a particular interest rate.

-The origination fee can cover a variety of things, some of which may be broken out in your Loan Estimate.
+The origination fee itself can cover a variety of things, some of which may be broken out in your Loan Estimate.
 It covers things like processing your loan – collecting all the documentation, scheduling appointments and filling out all necessary paperwork – as well as underwriting the loan.

 Underwriting is the process of verifying that you actually qualify for the loan.
 The underwriter has to verify all income and asset documentation as well as any other requirements associated with particular loan programs.
 In addition to this, they also have to verify that the property meets the requirements of a particular loan program including coming in at the right value and being safe.
 This last part is done in conjunction with an appraiser.